lakshmankumar12/rubik_notes/readme.md

   ```
 * Hdl:
     * 5 R-activities.
-    * First is R2 and R' starts from 2nd.
-Also note R' at end
+    * There is one R in middle, but its R' otherwise.
     * D is first.
 This is the only one to have D among last 3.
 And, there is no single U/U', when D is there.
     * D/U2 alternate
   ```
-    R2 D
+    R'2 D
     R'   U2
     R  D'
     R'   U2